xy-liao/jp2forge_web/docs/README.md

 - Job status tracking and notifications
 - Downloadable converted files

-## Documentation Contents

-1. [User Guide](user_guide.md) - How to use the web application
-2. [Installation](installation.md) - Setup instructions for the web application
-3. [Administration](administration.md) - Managing the application (for administrators)
-4. [API Reference](api_reference.md) - If you want to interact with the web application programmatically

 ## Relationship to JP2Forge Core

 This documentation covers only the web application interface.
-For documentation on the underlying JP2Forge core conversion scripts and their parameters, please refer to the separate JP2Forge documentation.
+For documentation on the underlying JP2Forge core conversion scripts and their parameters, please refer to the separate [JP2Forge repository](https://github.com/xy-liao/jp2forge).

 ## Screenshots